Atomistic Origin of Photoluminescence Quenching in Colloidal MoS2 and WS2 Nanoplatelets

 In summary, this study offers a comprehensive understanding of the exciton dynamics in colloidal \WS and \MS NPLs, revealing the atomistic origin of their quenched PL.
 We demonstrate edge-located hole traps to explain the ultrafast sub-picosecond exciton decay in laterally confined TMD NPLs, even without the introduction of sulfur vacancies.
 Our combined experimental and theoretical approach, identifies these traps as optically bright.
 With increasing NPL size, the core steadily dominates, reducing the contribution of edge states and resulting in longer-lived exciton decay, consistent with our experimental observations on NSs.
 Furthermore, a high density of localized states at the edges enables efficient charge transfer.
 This explains the exceptional photocatalytic activity of TMD nanostructures.

 Our work unravels not only the fundamental physics behind exciton quenching in colloidal TMDs but also opens a pathway for future design strategies, like post-synthesis chemical treatment or functionalization, to optimize the optical behavior of these systems.
 With the gained understanding of the importance of metal $d$-states and their influence of NPL size and edge shape, we can now explore new avenues to enhance PL quantum efficiency and catalytic performance.
 We anticipate that the trap states predicted here should also manifest in other TMD nanostructures.
-Future work based on advanced many-body calculations will provide a quantitative characterization of the exciton states and their dynamics, while the inclusion of explicit ligands will improve our understanding of the impact of functionalization on PL efficiency.
+Future work based on {the solution of the Bethe-Salpeter equation, including all electron-electron and electron-hole correlation mechanisms properly describing excitons, will provide a quantitative characterization of the excited states and their dynamics.
+Likewise, the inclusion of explicit ligands will improve our understanding of the impact of functionalization on PL efficiency.}

 \begin{acknowledgement} CC acknowledges support from the DFG Collaborative Research Center 1375, project no. 398816777, subproject A08.
 SV and CC acknowledge funding from the QuantERA II program under the European Union’s Horizon 2020 research and innovation program, within the EQUAISE project (Grant Agreement no. 101017733).
 SG acknowledges support from the Humboldt Internship Program.
 JL acknowledges funding of the TA measurements by the DFG under contract INST 37/1160-1 FUGG (project nr.
-458406921), and gratefully acknowledges additional funding by the DFG under the Excellence Strategy of the Cluster of Excellence PhoenixD (EXC 2122, Project ID 390833453) and by an Athene Grant of the University of Tübingen (by the Federal Ministry of Education and Research (BMBF) and the Baden-Württemberg Ministry of Science as part of the Excellence Strategy of the German Federal and State Governments).
+458406921), gratefully acknowledges additional funding by the DFG under the Excellence Strategy of the Cluster of Excellence PhoenixD (EXC 2122, Project ID 390833453) and by an Athene Grant of the University of Tübingen (by the Federal Ministry of Education and Research (BMBF) and the Baden-Württemberg Ministry of Science as part of the Excellence Strategy of the German Federal and State Governments).
 JCM and MK acknowledge funding from the German Research Foundation (DFG), project ME 3313/6-1, by the Ministry of Science, Research and Art Baden-Württemberg, Germany and by the European Union under EU-EFRE grant no. 712889.

 \end{acknowledgement}

 \begin{suppinfo} The following files are available free of charge. \begin{itemize} \item {si.pdf: The supporting information includes: Experimental and computational method details; structural properties, element and orbital resolved PDOS for all structures from main text.}